uowaep/CubiQuake/README.md

 impulse 150 | Toggle Player Light| T |

 ### Console Commands
-(Until menuqc is implemented these can only work during gameplay.)
+(Other than 'start', until menuqc is implemented these can only work during gameplay.)

 Command | Description
 --- | ---